 If the problem involves a visa, it probably involves the Department of State, which is the only federal agency than can issue a visa.
 If the problem involves a petition requesting permission to enter the United States as an immigrant, or under certain circumstances, as a nonimmigrant, such as for employment or as a fiance, the situation involves USCIS.
 If the problem involves labor certification, it involves the Department of Labor.

 There is no initial fee to file a FOIA request.
 In fact, in the majority of requests made to the Justice Department, no fees are ever charged.
 However, by law an agency is entitled to charge certain fees, depending on the particular category of FOIA requester that you fall into.

-Also one doesn't require a formal FOIA request to obtain information which is routinely available for public inspection, including records from docketed cases, broadcast applications and related files, petitions for rulemakings, various legal and technical publications, legislative history compilations, etc. These information can be obtained by visiting the Department of Justice's website (www.justice.gov).
+Also one doesn’t require a formal FOIA request to obtain information which is routinely available for public inspection, including records from docketed cases, broadcast applications and related files, petitions for rule makings, various legal and technical publications, legislative history compilations, etc. This information can be obtained by visiting the Department of Justice’s website (www.justice.gov).

 How to File a FOIA Request

 Depending on your situation, it might be advantageous to request a copy of your immigration file before filing any applications or petitions with the USCIS/INS or U.S. Embassies and Consulates abroad.
 By having your file you can be prepared for any questions the immigration officer might ask you, and know exactly what the government knows about you.
 This is especially important for individuals who have already been to the United States or have filed applications in the past.